TheLakeMan/Hyperion/FIRST_STEPS.md

-# TinyAI: First Steps with Visual Studio 2022
+# Hyperion: First Steps with Visual Studio 2022

-This document outlines the immediate steps to take when first opening the TinyAI solution in Visual Studio 2022.
+This document outlines the immediate steps to take when first opening the Hyperion solution in Visual Studio 2022.

 ## First Session Checklist

 1. **Open the solution**:
    - Launch Visual Studio 2022
-   - Open `C:\Users\verme\OneDrive\Desktop\TinyAI\vs2022\TinyAI.sln`
+   - Open `C:\Users\verme\OneDrive\Desktop\Hyperion\vs2022\Hyperion.sln`

 2. **Examine the solution structure**:
    - Expand the solution in Solution Explorer
-   - Note the main project (tinyai) and test project (tinyai_tests)
+   - Note the main project (hyperion) and test project (hyperion_tests)
    - Examine CMake-generated projects (ALL_BUILD, ZERO_CHECK, etc.)

 3. **Attempt a build to identify issues**: